Read Fospha's blog to learn what works best in Multi Channel Marketing and distribute budgets intelligently.

 Why?
 Vendors and brands can address their biggest problems without risking having the rug pulled from under the feet by regulators or BigAd, safe in the knowledge they’re not working in a grey-area of dubious data provenance.
 That has happened a lot in the past few years, and it is a huge enterprise and reputational risk.
 Why tolerate it?

-It’s not new news, but you absolutely have to focus on 1st party data, and make sure you drain as much value from that asset as possible and use it for attribution, really understanding your customer and their journey.
+It’s not new news, but you absolutely have to focus on 1st party marketing data, and make sure you drain as much value from that asset as possible and use it for attribution, really understanding your customer and their journey.
 If you are not doing this, you need to start right now because you’re at a competitive disadvantage.
 Then, be conscious and smart about the other datasets that are available to you which can help you measure the effectiveness of your advertising.
 We can still use troves of third-party media data – in aggregate – which can be melded with your first party data to measure and attribute to marketing activity across channels and devices to drive great decisions.
 The great thing about huge disruptive change is it creates opportunities to think differently about how to solve the same problem, exploding the inertia of imperfect and corrupted incumbent methodologies.
-We read the runes at Fospha a few years ago and so we have been totally future-focused in building out technology to address today’s challenges, mixing appropriate modelling techniques across 1st and 3rd party data to deliver the most effective solution for growth and cross-channel attribution available to brands today.
+We read the runes at Fospha a few years ago and so we have been totally future-focused in building out technology to address today’s challenges, mixing appropriate modelling techniques across 1st and 3rd party marketing data to deliver the most effective solution for growth and cross-channel attribution available to brands today.

 We see other great UK vendors we know who are building analogous solutions for the targeting space whether that is in contextual or differential privacy and are excited that we are part of a wave of forward-looking AdTech/MarTech which is at peace with the emergent data settlement of the 2020s and helping their clients not only survive but make the most of the material opportunities present with the massive growth in eCommerce and competition in digital that it will drive.
 Levelling up our industry’s practice & reputation, whilst delivering great value for our clients – the brands – and safety and peace of mind for their customers.
 That is a curve we like the shape of.